Texas Ranches

 Mobile property search – drive time and radius filters with map and listing preview.

-Early Misstep: Over Engineering the Taxonomy
+Early misstep: Over engineering the taxonomy

-The first version of the shared content architecture attempted to encode every nuance of Texas land and culture.
+My first version of the shared content architecture attempted to encode every nuance of Texas land and culture.
 While conceptually comprehensive, it slowed publishing and created operational friction.

-We simplified the taxonomy to prioritize structural clarity over theoretical completeness.
+I simplified the taxonomy to prioritize structural clarity over theoretical completeness.

 Scalability required constraint.